fat-forensics/Surrogates-Tutorial/paper/paper.md

 * explanation generation (interpretable feature selection, data sample weighting, surrogate model training and explanation extraction).

-These learning modules show some of the interoperable algorithmic components available at each step, discuss their pros and cons for a range of applications, guide through their optimal selection strategies and propose suitable evaluation criteria -- see Figure 1.
+These learning modules review some of the interoperable algorithmic components available at each step, discuss their pros and cons for a range of applications, guide through their optimal selection strategies and propose suitable evaluation criteria -- see Figure 1.